vjaison86-maker/The-House-Engine-Core/docs/ARCHITECTURE-QUALITY-REVIEW.md

 ↓
 Evaluation

-A component should not exist without a relationship.
+A component should have a defined purpose and intended relationship within the architecture.

+Components should not remain isolated without explanation.

 ---